jobber - execute and manage a list of tasks as shell commands

 jobber [options] <jobfile> [actions]

 This works on a job consisting of a number of tasks in a managed queue with filesystem-based synchronization for parallel instances possibly on multiple compute nodes.
-A task is simply a one-line shell command in the job text file (each line must end with a line break, including the last one).
+A task is simply a one-line shell command in the job text file.
 Lines commented via leading # are ignored.
 Continuation lines are not supported.
 The tasklist file name is mandatory, followed by one or more actions, which are executed in order if nothing fails:

 initialize, create fresh queue and control files